DjNaufrago/LAMP-Wordpress-installer/README.md

   - Remove anonymous users.
   - Remove remote access.
   - Delete test database.
+  - **Note:** With this script, it is not necessary to run the secure installation for the database.
+### configfirewall
+  - Set rules on the firewall to give access to ssh, http, https.
+### finishcleanrestart
+  - Clean installation cache and files that are no longer needed.
+  - Restart the web server for it to take the changes.

+## Tasks to configure Wordpress:
 ### configmariadbwp
   - Create the username, password and database for WordPress.
 ### downloadinstallconfigwp